U.S. launches second WTO complaint in China chicken trade dispute

 "Today's action holds China accountable for unfair taxes that they are imposing on American exports of broiler chicken products," U.S. Trade Representative Michael Froman said in a statement.

-China re-examined and lowered the duties on U.S. broiler chicken products in 2014 after the WTO accepted U.S. arguments that they violated WTO rules.
-Current anti-dumping duties are up to 73.3 percent and anti-subsidy taxes up to 4.2 percent.
+China re-examined and lowered the duties on U.S. broiler chickens in 2014 after the WTO accepted U.S. arguments that they violated WTO rules.
+China currently levies anti-dumping duties up to 73.3 percent and anti-subsidy taxes up to 4.2 percent.

-However, USTR said it believed the China's revised duties, which affect producers such as Tyson Foods Inc and Pilgrim's Pride Corp, were still not in compliance with WTO rules.
+But Froman said a USTR review of China's revised duties, which affect producers including Tyson Foods (TSN.N) and Pilgrim's Pride PPC.N, found they were still not in compliance with WTO rules.

+U.S. Acting Deputy Agriculture Secretary Michael Scuse said that U.S. poultry producers have lost over $1 billion in sales since the duties were imposed in 2010, with annual U.S. chicken exports to China down over 90 percent.

+MOFCOM is also conducting an anti-dumping investigation into U.S. exports of distiller's dried grains, an ethanol by-product used in animal feed.

 "Trade works when the rules are followed, and it is imperative that China, the world's second-largest economy, lives up to the rules it agreed to when it joined the WTO in 2001," Isakson added.